echomesh/echomesh/assets/tmp.md

 | Assigned Node    | EchoNode.00, EchoRoot, etc.      |
 | Status           | Active / Spare / Faulty / Dev    |
 | Notes            | Anything relevant for tracking   |

----

-🛠 Want me to format this into a downloadable spreadsheet, or do you want to start slotting these directly into a JSON/YAML config for the Command Core registry?

-Either way, you’re locked and live.